Cascading Country, State and City Kendo UI Dropdowns

 The Second State Dropdown

-The second dropdown, the State DropDownList, will show all of the states for the selected country.
-It differs slightly from the first country dropdown as it also has an onChange event on the data source as well as an onChange event for the dropdown widget.
+The second dropdown, the State DropDownList, will show all the states for the selected country.
+It differs slightly from the first country dropdown as it also has an onChange event on the data source and an onChange event for the dropdown widget.

-The onChange event on this widgets data source validates that a state is returned for the selected country.
-If the state exists, this will fire off an event to enable and populate the cities dropdown that belong to the selected state.
-However, if a state does not exist, it will deactivate the state dropdown and populate the cities dropdown with the cities that belong to the country as some countries have cities, but not states (i.e. Vatican City).
+The onChange event on this widget data source validates that a state is returned for the selected country.
+If the state exists, this will fire off an event to enable and populate the city dropdown that belongs to the selected state.
+However, if a state does not exist, it will deactivate the state dropdown and populate the cities dropdown with the cities that belong to the country, as some countries have cities but not states (i.e., Vatican City).
 We will cover this dataSource event below in more detail.

 The States Kendo Datasource